KempnerInstitute/nodelens/docs/source/api/data.rst

 Data API Reference
 ==================

-This section documents the data handling components of the alignment framework.
+This section documents the data handling components of LossLens.

 Dataset Wrappers
 ----------------